Harley-Davidson WLA: History

+Another variant was the 1951 WLJ, the 'J' stands for either 'Jakarta' or 'Java' (Indonesia), less than 100 produced probably.
+After the declaration of Independence of Indonesia...and the acceptance of the Dutch government, the Indonesian Army (TNI,(AP)RIS) had no vehicles other than those that were forced to give up by the withdrawing Dutch army (KNIL).

+Most of these transferred vehicles were in bad shape, either worn out or sabotaged, hence the purchase of new motorcycles.

 Most WLAs in western hands after the war would be sold as surplus and "civilianized"; the many motorcycles available at very low cost would lead to the rise of the chopper and other modified motorcycle styles, as well as the surrounding biker culture.
 Many a young soldier would come home hoping to get a Harley-Davidson like he saw or rode in the service, leading to the post-war popularity of both the motorcycle and the company in general.

 However, this also ensured that few nearly-original WLAs would survive in the US or even Western Europe.
 A significant number of WLAs were left in the Soviet Union, and either stored or put in private hands.
 With little access to parts and no chopper culture, and no export path to the West, many of those WLAs were preserved during the Cold War.
 Russia and other former Soviet countries are now a major source of WLAs and parts.